Auchen Castle Hotel

-Auchen Castle is a wedding destination near Moffat, Dumfries and Galloway, Scotland.
+Auchen Castle is a 19th century country house and wedding venue near Moffat, Dumfries and Galloway, Scotland.
 With 26 bedrooms, a private lake and falconry school, it has a 5-star rating by the Scottish tourist board.
-The castle has hosted celebrity guests such as the Beatles, Barbara Cartland, Margaret Thatcher and the King of Norway, and is a wedding venue which has attracted several celebrity weddings in recent years.
+The house, which shares its name with the nearby 13th-century Auchen Castle, has previously hosted guests such as the Beatles and Barbara Cartland and is now a wedding venue which has attracted several celebrity weddings.
+It stands within 34 acres of landscaped grounds that include Italian-inspired gardens and a private lake.

 History

-The original castle dates back to 1220 built by Sir Humphrey de Kirkpatrick when he was Senestal of Annandale.
-The Kirkpatrick family, close allies of Robert the Bruce and King Robert would have been entertained at Auchen Castle often.
+The original Auchen Castle castle, now a ruin, dates from 1220 and was built by Sir Humphrey de Kirkpatrick when he was Senestal of Annandale.
+The Kirkpatrick family, close allies of Robert the Bruce and King Robert, would have been entertained at Auchen Castle often.
 The Kirkpatrick clan has long since moved from their seat at Auchen Castle and their estates and holdings came under the ownership of the Clan Johnstone.
+The Johnstones remain Lords of Annandale to this day.

+The country house on the estate, also known as Auchen Castle, was largely completed in 1849 by General Johnstone.
+It reflects an Egyptian revival architectural style, inspired by his service under Sir Ralph Abercromby during the Egyptian campaign of 1801.

-The Johnstone's remain Lords of Annandale to this day.
-The castle as it is today was largely completed in 1849 by General Johnstone.
-Through marriage, the castle then went on to Sir William Younger, 1st Baronet, of Auchen Castle of the Youngers brewery family.
-The castle still maintains many original features; such as the Victorian spring water catchments and reservoirs that supply the castle today.
-In the castle grounds there are many unusual species of trees and plants, brought to the estate over the centuries, some of which have a rich history and are of unusual varieties.
+Through marriage, the castle was inherited by Sir William Younger, 1st Baronet, of Auchen Castle of the Youngers brewery family.
+The castle still maintains many original features; such as the Victorian spring water catchments and reservoirs that supply the castle.
+In the castle grounds there are a number of unusual species of trees and plants, brought to the estate over the centuries.

+The site is recognised for its historical and architectural importance, and the medieval castle ruins are designated as a Scheduled Monument (SM683), while the 19th-century mansion that now operates as hotel is a listed building.

 Weddings

-The castle is one of Scotland's most sought after wedding destinations, and is used exclusively for weddings.

-In 2007 it was the venue for the wedding of model Michelle Marsh to footballer Will Haining, which appeared in OK! magazine.
-The castle hosted ITV's Good Morning Britain which broadcast four weddings live on the lead up to Valentines day 2016.
+Auchen Castle Hotel is now used as a wedding destination.
+In 2007, it was the venue for the wedding of model Michelle Marsh to footballer Will Haining, which appeared in OK! magazine.
+It also hosted ITV's Good Morning Britain which broadcast four weddings live on the lead up to Valentines day in 2016.